-Going on vacation or a trip abroad is the highlight of the year for most of us.
-But we understand that for LGBT+ travellers it can seem like a daunting prospect.
-The great news is that for the most part, LGBT travel is perfectly safe.
-However, unfortunately, we are still at a time where we may have to act more cautiously than our heterosexual counterparts.
-With this in mind, we’ve composed this list of safety tips for LGBT Travellers.
-With the help of our guide, you can look forward to a fun, but most importantly, a safe, travel experience.
+For LGBTQ+ travellers taking a trip abroad can seem like a daunting prospect.
+With this in mind, we’ve composed this list of safety tips for LGBTQ+ Travellers.
+With the help of our guide, you can look forward to a fun, but most importantly, safe, travel experience.

-If you’re a part of the LGBT+ community and you have anxieties about your travel plans, you are not alone.
-In fact, almost 80% of LGBT+ travellers have concerns over how others will treat them when they travel.
-Which is perfectly valid considering 71 countries criminalise same-sex relationships, and many others heavily discriminate against the queer community.
+If you’re a part of the LGBTQ+ community and you have anxieties about your travel plans, you are not alone.
+In fact, almost 60% of LGBTQ+ travellers have concerns over how others will treat them when they travel.

-In all honesty, when we set off on our Asia backpacking trip 3 years ago, we shared the same concerns.
-We knew few other LGBT+ travellers at the time, and we were quite behind the times when it comes to travel blogs and social media.
-And while we had no intention of displaying our relationship in public, we still worried about what would happen if somebody was to find out.
+When we set off on our Asia backpacking trip 3 years ago, we shared the same concerns.
+We knew few other LGBTQ+ travellers at the time.
+And we were quite behind the times when it comes to travel blogs and social media.

-The great news is, LGBT+ travel isn’t anywhere near as scary as to how we imagined.
-We’ve now been travelling the world full time as a lesbian couple for the past three years.
-We’ve visited gay-friendly destinations, travelled off the beaten path, and been to countries where homosexuality is still illegal.
-And other than a few minor incidents, we’ve been extremely fortunate to of had an all-round positive experience.
+The good news is, lesbian travel isn’t anywhere near as scary as how we imagined.
+We’ve visited gay-friendly destinations such as Berlin and been to countries where homosexuality is still illegal.
+Other than a few minor incidents, we’ve been lucky to of had an all-around positive experience.

-So let’s get to it, here’s 39 safety tips for LGBT+ travellers.
+So let’s get to it, here are 39 safety tips for LGBTQ+ travellers.

-LGBT+ Travel Safety – Tips for LGBT+ Travellers
+LGBTQ Travel – 39 Safety Tips for LGBTQ+ Travellers

 1. Research Local Laws